 - A15.
 Once the external auditor has determined that the work of the internal audit function can be used for purposes of the audit, a first consideration is whether the planned nature and scope of the work of the internal audit function that has been performed, or is planned to be performed, is relevant to the overall audit strategy and audit plan that the external auditor has established in accordance with SLAuS 300. - A16.
-Examples of work of the internal audit function that can be used by the external auditor include the following: - Testing of the operating effectiveness of controls. - Substantive procedures involving limited judgment. - Observations of inventory counts. - Tracing transactions through the information system relevant to financial reporting. - Testing of compliance with regulatory requirements. - In some circumstances, audits or reviews of the financial information of subsidiaries that are not significant components to the group (where this does not conflict with the requirements of SLAuS 600). - A17.
+Examples of work of the internal audit function that can be used by the external auditor include the following: - Testing of the operating effectiveness of controls. - Substantive procedures involving limited judgment. - Observations of inventory counts. - Tracing transactions through the information system relevant to financial reporting. - Testing of compliance with regulatory requirements. - A17.
 The external auditor's determination of the planned nature and extent of use of the work of the internal audit function will be influenced by the external auditor's evaluation of the extent to which the internal audit function's organizational status and relevant policies and procedures adequately support the objectivity of the internal auditors and the level of competence of the internal audit function in paragraph 18 of this SLAuS.
 In addition, the amount of judgment needed in planning, performing and evaluating such work and the assessed risk of material misstatement at the assertion level are inputs to the external auditor's determination.
-Further, there are circumstances in which the external auditor cannot use the work of the
+Further, there are circumstances in which the external auditor cannot use the work of the internal audit function for purpose of the audit as described in paragraph 16 of this SLAuS.